tearitco/SRW-Engine-MV-Public/docs/manual.md

 Variables 0021-0060 are stageTemp variables that can be used to keep track of things over the course of a single stage.<br>
 <b>The engine will automatically clear these when a new stage starts!</b>

+Page 4 and 5 of the Control Variables have been made reserved for specific functions in the engine after more variables became necessary.
+Currently the following Variables are available:

+* 0061 - lastActorAttackId: The ID of the attack used by the actor in the most recent battle.
+* 0062 - lastActorSupportAttackId: The ID of the attack used by the actor support attacker in the most recent battle.
+* 0063 - lastEnemyAttackId: The ID of the attack used by the enemy in the most recent battle.
+* 0064 - lastEnemySupportAttackId: The ID of the attack used by the enemy support attacker in the most recent battle.

 ## Switches

 <b>The first page of switches is reserved for engine specific functions and should not be used!</b>